stockpickslk/stockpickslk-github.io/index.md

-## Welcome to My Journey as a Trader

-Explore the world of stock trading with me as I navigate through markets, analyzing and selecting stocks based on thorough research and strategic insights.
+Welcome to My Journey as a Trader and explore the world of stock trading with me as I navigate through markets, analyzing and selecting stocks based on thorough research and strategic insights.

 ## What You'll Find Here: